 Call Our Florida Semi-Truck and 18-Wheeler Accident Attorney

 After a serious accident involving a tractor-trailer in Florida, contact Florida semi-truck and 18-wheeler accident lawyer Prosper Shaked.
-Contact The Law Offices of Prosper Shaked at (305) 690-0244 to schedule a free legal consultation on your case and learn what your case might be worth.
+Contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676 to schedule a free legal consultation on your case and learn what your case might be worth.
 Your case might have filing deadlines you need to meet, so call as soon as possible.